-Roles of trade unions as a collective bargaining
+Roles and function of trade unions as a collective bargaining

 An unrestricted free agent is free to take the highest offer from whoever offers it.
 A restricted free agent can shop around for the highest salary.
 But, the team that owns him has the option to match that highest offer and the player must accept it.
 If there is no salary cap, the offers to free agents should be significantly higher, especially if a bidding war ensues.
 But, this will probably be a 1-year offer, since there should be a cap with the new collective bargaining agreement in 2011.

 The call miners union was officially recognizes illegal bargaining agent of the minors

 they are the mediator between the accused and the judge in the plea bargaining process since they prepare defendants for the likely outcome of conviction.

 One must work in a collective or cooperative dispensary agent to distribute marijuana.